Ricardo-Santo/analytics_engineering_dbt/README.md

+# Welcome to our dbt Project

+Developed by:

+Ricardo Espírito Santo

+Rodolfo Fernandes

 # ANALYTICS ENGINEERING PROJECT

 This project demonstrates the Analytics Engineering workflow using dbt (data build tool) for data transformation within an ELT pipeline.
 The data is integrated into a PostgreSQL database and modeled to support stakeholder-driven decision-making — specifically tailored to answer key business questions from the CEO of a DVD rental store.